jeffzh4ng/tinyc/README.md

 a software 1.0 compiler: C89/90 -> RISC-V

 `din`'s primary goals are academic.
-This design point is reflected in 1. the pedagogic nature of architecture documents and 2. using toy programs as benchmarks, instead of real workloads.
+The goal is to beat `gcc -O1` in the benches provided below.

 ### Architecture
 - [ARCHITECTURE](./ARCHITECTURE)